Velocee/vlc-sdk/README.md

     - UIKit.framework
     - Foundation.framework
     - libsqlite3.0.dylib
-6. In the project settings, add ”-ObjC” to “Other Linker Flags” located in “Build Settings” / “Linking”.
+5. In the project settings, add ”-ObjC” to “Other Linker Flags” located in “Build Settings” / “Linking”

 #####Third Party Libraries